Toy (Linear) Models#

 ToyLinearTimeDependent([configs])

-Implementations of a toy linear model with linear forward operator
+Implementations of a toy linear model with linear forward operator on the form

 create_ToyLinearTimeIndependent_model([...])